How to Tell if Your Dog Has Cancer? 8 Common Signs

 1. Significant Bleeding

-If your dog has cancer, bleeding can potentially come from its saliva, nasal discharge, or urine.
+Another potential way to tell if your dog has cancer is if they have unusual bleeding.
+The bleeding can potentially come from its saliva, nasal discharge, or urine.
 It’s often a sign of internal bleeding, which can indicate a tumor of the blood vessels or an issue with blood clotting.

 Canine cancers that cause bleeding include: